Ryamizard Ryacudu: Political career

 Ryamizard was regarded as "Megawati's man".
-His nomination as Commander of the Indonesian National Armed Forces was nullified by Susilo Bambang Yudhoyono who choose to extend Endriartono Sutarto's tenure.
+According to several retired officers, Ryamizard's appointment as Chief of Staff was due to being the same hometown as Taufiq Kiemas, Megawati's spouse.
+His nomination as Commander of the Indonesian National Armed Forces was nullified by Susilo Bambang Yudhoyono who chose to extend Endriartono Sutarto's tenure.
 This rejection sparked a rumor of personal conflict between Ryamizard and Yudhoyono, which Abdurrahman Wahid speculated to be true.
 After retiring from his military career, Ryamizard initially did not want to enter into politics.
 However, in 2008, when he participated in a declaration by National Assembly of Indonesia organization, he had stated he will consider to be a presidential candidate should he get popular support.
-On 27 January, 2009, he was invited to PDI-P national party congress, replacing Hidayat Nur Wahid whose invite got revoked, leading to speculations that Megawati will potentially name Ryamizard as her running mate in the 2009 Indonesian presidential election.
+On 27 January 2009, he was invited to PDI-P national party congress, replacing Hidayat Nur Wahid whose invite got revoked, leading to speculations that Megawati will potentially name Ryamizard as her running mate in the 2009 Indonesian presidential election.

 His vice presidential candidacy rumors surfaced once more when he was named one of the options for Joko Widodo's running mate, although the choice ultimately went to Jusuf Kalla.
-Regardless, Ryamizard Ryacudu endorsed Joko Widodo and Jusuf Kalla and helped in their campaign by giving campaign advices to volunteers during the 2014 Indonesian presidential election.
+Regardless, Ryamizard Ryacudu endorsed Joko Widodo and Kalla and helped in their campaign by giving campaign advices to volunteers during the 2014 Indonesian presidential election.
 Jokowi later appointed Ryamizard as Minister of Defense in his Working Cabinet.